bbruns97/PayPal-Static-Site-Generator/Non-technical ReadMe.md

 11. View the new item you have added at "localhost:8000/" in your web browser!

+12. Your static files should be in the "public" folder located in the [project file location]/public

 ## DELETING ITEMS:-

 1. Using your file explorer of choice, navigate to the file location of the project.